Lily Hassan: Development

 On the BBC website, it was noted that Lily was a rebel in her youth but that she managed to reinvent herself by achieving a career in medicine.
+Her backstory was visited in a 2009 episode which saw a 14-year-old Lily portrayed by Rachel Petladwala.
+It explores Lily being forced by her school bully to break into Agatha Dalrymple's (Judy Cornwell) house, where she happens to form a friendship with Agatha.
+It is revealed that Lily's mother is an alcoholic and her father is absent, with them deemed unfit to care for her.
+Agatha, a former anthropologist, sparks an interest in medicine for Lily and turns her life around.

-It also stated that despite being academically talented, she finds social interaction with others difficult, as well as trusting people.
+The BBC website also stated that despite being academically talented, she finds social interaction with others difficult, as well as trusting people.
 Lily is a general practitioner, police surgeon and forensic archaeologist; the BBC website stated that her dedication to her career "borders on the obsessive" and that she "does everything by the book".
 However, due to her stern personality, she lives a "lonely life of predictability" and secretly hopes that someone will love her for the person she is.
 Doctors producer Peter Lloyd was asked if Lily would ever return to the series following her exit.
 He said that a return had never been ruled out since he saw Lily to be "a successful character who provided a great contrast to the others in the gang."
 However, he felt that the producers had reached a natural end for the character.
 Lloyd was happy with the ending she had been given as he had planned for her to get a positive ending with Sapphire.